AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2019-12-11-create-heading-links-in-jekyll-without-any-javascript-using-includes.md

 ---
 title: Create Heading Links in Jekyll Without Any JavaScript (Using Includes)
 description: Want to make it easier for users to link to a heading in your blog, but don't want to go through the hassle manually?
 In this post, we'll look at how you can create heading links with Jekyll includes.
-keywords: ["heading links in jekyll", "create linked headings"]
+keywords: ["heading links in jekyll", "jekyll heading anchors", "heading anchors in jekyll", "create linked headings"]
 ---

-It's a common practice in blogs to create linked headings; this makes it easier for users to share a specific part of your content without linking to the entire post.
+It's a common practice in blogs to make a heading a link; this makes it easier for users to share a specific part of your content without linking to the entire post.

-How can we create heading links in Jekyll:

-1. Without losing our sanity, and
-2. With zero lines of JavaScript?
+How can we create heading links in Jekyll without losing our sanity and with zero lines of JavaScript?

+Answer: with the power of Jekyll includes!

-{% include linkedHeading.html heading="Answer: With the Power of Jekyll Includes!" level=2 %}
+{% include linkedHeading.html heading="Jekyll Heading Anchors with Includes" level=2 %}

 Create a file named `linkedHeading.html` in your `_includes` folder.
 Here's what we want to do: